 Teaching and Learning

 Monitoring of teaching and learning by senior and middle leaders is also focused around ensuring the effective planning and delivery of the curriculum.
-Each subject undergoes two Subject Focused Observation Cycles per year which include:
+Each subject undergoes a full Subject Evaluation and Review (SER) per year which includes:

-- Observations of each teacher in that department, covering a range of year groups across the department
+- Each SER is led by observations of each teacher in that department, covering a range of year groups across the department

 - A review of the scheme of work in relation to what is being delivered in class